Versioning

 @everyone

-7. Relay the announcement to the Telegram channel and any relevant chats with exchanges to notify them of the upcoming fork.
+7. Relay the announcement to any relevant chats with exchanges to notify them of the upcoming fork.

 8. PR in node-launcher to extend the thornode.versions with the upgrade height and new version image.